Still (Pete Sinfield album)

-Still (also known as Stillusion) is the first, and to date only, solo album, released in 1973 by Pete Sinfield, former lyricist of progressive rock band King Crimson.
+Still (also known as Stillusion) is the only solo album by Pete Sinfield, former lyricist of progressive rock band King Crimson, released in 1973.
 At the time, Sinfield was involved with Emerson, Lake & Palmer, and Greg Lake assisted with vocals, while other King Crimson alumni provided assistance.
 The cover artwork depicts "The Big Friend" by German artist Sulamith Wülfing.

 Track listing

 1993 CD re-issue includes alternates mixes of the songs, as well as two extra tracks: "Hanging Fire" and "Can You Forgive a Fool?"